Our Services

 Have you already provided for one or more of your children in your lifetime?
 If so, it might not be necessary to make any, or much, further provision in your will.

 Are you proposing to leave nothing to one or more of your children or to a partner or former partner?
-If so, you should explain why.
+If so, you should explain why in your will.

 If you want to support a charity, do you want it to use the money for a specific purpose?
 Be certain of the identity of the charity.
 Sometimes different charities have similar names.